beatrizpenalva/rick-and-morty-dashboard/README.md

 📌 User story 4: *"As a user, I want a search input so I can search a character by its location".*
   - [x] User can choose if he/she wants to order the characters in alphabetic order or the other way around
   - [x] User can see the character card filtered by the name typed on the search input.

-With the user stories listed, the _definition of done_ to each story was:
-- [ ] Code was formatted according to the style guide
-- [ ] Code was reviewed
-- [ ] Code was refactored
-- [ ] Code has and passes in needed tests
-- [ ] The code is on the repository
-- [ ] User story was tested with, at least, 5 users, and the needed improvements identified in the usability test was incorporated.

 ### 🎨 User interface